eb3095/jpapi/jpapi/README.md

     main()
 ```

+### Config
-The config is simple, and as you can see designed to work well with configs of the entire project.
+The config is simple, and as you can see, designed to work well with configs of the entire project.

 ```json
 {